 2. Can I get a tax write-off for renting a co-working space?

-It is possible as long as it is done right and fulfill all the criteria for a write-off tax requirement.
-Better if the one consult an accountant.
+It is possible as long as it is done right and fulfills all the criteria for a write-off tax requirement.
+Better if the one consults an accountant.

-- A co-working space were to take place at different location every time without a fix location, then it is impossible to have a tax write-off.
-Phone bills may be possible however it must be prove that phone were use for business.
-For a freelancer it might be a challenge.
+- A co-working space was to take place at a different location every time without a fixed location, then it is impossible to have a tax write-off.
+Phone bills may be possible however it must prove that phones are used for business.
+For a freelancer, it might be a challenge.

-- A a co-working space were to take place on a fix location, in a building then it is considered as an office.
-Write-off is definitely possible for things like phone bills, office rental and numbers of computers expenditure.
+- A co-working space was to take place on a fixed location, in a building then it is considered as an office.
+A write-off is definitely possible for things like phone bills, office rental and numbers of computers expenditure.

 3. Cost of participating in a co-working space

 Co-working is a concept specifically constructed for freelancers and it is now an urban practice given more and more people prefer freelancer’s way of life.
-It sets a freedom for a labourer when and where to work but with limitation.
-This benefits employers because humans tends to deliver better quality of work when they are happy.
+It sets freedom for a laborer when and where to work but with limitations.
+This benefits employers because humans tend to deliver better quality of work when they are happy.